Media and change

 Key skills

-• identify the nature and forms of new media technologies and discuss their relationships to traditional media
+• identify the nature and forms of new media technologies

-• analyse the influence of technological development, media convergence and hybridisation on society, the
+• analyse the influence of technological development, the individual, media industries and institutions

 • analyse social, ethical and legal issues in the media industry in the last two years.